 Film and Television Critic

 With your knowledge of the film and television world, you critique the latest developments in film and television and write articles, columns, interviews and reviews.
 Your texts can vary from objective reviews to fun and humorous interviews.
 You can also work on items for radio, TV or the web.

-You are interested in digital and social media and know how to utilise these tools to reach various target groups.
+You are interested in digital and social media and know-how to utilise these tools to reach various target groups.
 Your task is to draw up a strategy and implement it by keeping the media up to date.
-You provide interesting content that fits with the company and communicate with customers.
+You provide interesting content that fits with the company and communicates with customers.

 You work together with a theatre director or choreographer and consider the effect of artistic choices on the audience.
 As a dramaturge in the film and television world, you provide critical feedback on scripts.

 Project Staff Member in the Arts and Culture Sector

 You contribute to cultural projects such as festivals and exhibitions.
 You do this by, for example, writing press releases, organising events or raising funds.

 You edit (news) publications for various media outlets, such as newspapers, radio/television and the Internet.
 In doing so, you make use of your knowledge about social developments.